 Here is my fool-proof, authentic guacamole recipe.
-It beats my favorite Mexican restaurant’s every time.
-I’m sharing it with you today because my friends keep asking for it!
+It’s creamy, fresh and completely irresistible.
+I’m sharing it with you today because my friends keep asking for the recipe!

-You’ll only need six basic ingredients to make this guacamole:
+You’ll only need six basic ingredients to make the best guacamole:

 - Salt, and optional ground coriander (that’s my secret ingredient)

-I knew I nailed my guacamole recipe when my friends would not stop gushing about it at our Mexican-themed potluck.
+I knew I nailed my guacamole recipe when my friends would not stop gushing about it at our latest gathering.
 “I wish I could make guacamole this good,” was exactly what I wanted to hear.

-Are you ready to make the best guacamole?
+Are you ready to make the best guacamole you’ve ever had?
 Here we go!

 Watch How to Make Guacamole